 - A History of Success in Federal Matters – Our Fresno federal criminal defense attorneys have helped the majority of our clients avoid criminal charges; to date, not a single client of the firm has been forced to shutter their business or stop seeing patients as a result of an investigation in which we have been involved.

 - An Exclusive Focus on Federal Defense Representation – Unlike other firms that also handle federal cases (most of their cases involve state-level trial litigation), our practice is devoted to representing clients in civil and criminal federal matters.

-- Extensive Experience in Drug and White-Collar Cases – The Fresno federal criminal defense lawyers on our team have represented clients in more than 1,000 investigations and 500 criminal trials.
+- Extensive Experience in Drug and White-Collar Cases – The Fresno federal criminal defense lawyers on our team have represented clients in more than 1,000 investigations.
 This includes investigations and trials in California and across the country.

 - Strategic and Custom-Tailored Legal Defense – We custom-tailor our defense to the unique circumstances of each individual case.
 This includes (but is not limited to) the allegations against each client, the specific agency (or agencies) involved, the penalties that are on the table, and the stage at which each client engages our federal defense team.